AlexandraBledea/SE-Sem2-Framework-Design/README-clock-component.md

 ## Rendering

 - **render()**
-  - Description: etermines which render method to invoke based on the `type` property.
+  - Description: Determines which render method to invoke based on the `type` property.

 - **renderDefaultClock()**
   - Description: Renders the clock without any specific theme applied, using default styling.